 Windsong Breast Care continually strives to provide the patients with the most up to date diagnostic and treatment options.
 Below is a summary of the current trials being conducted.
 All research is approved through an Institutional Review Board and conducted by personal with specialty training in Protecting Human Research Participants and Good Clinical Practice.
 Individual participation in research is based on specific inclusion and exclusion criteria and an informed consent process.
 In addition to WBC involvement in research related activities, they also support many other local facilities with specific protocol related imaging needs.
-Anyone interested in participating in an active research study can contact Kay Dekker, Breast Center Coordinator at 716-631-2591.
+Anyone interested in participating in an active research study can contact Kay Dekker, Manager of Quality & Compliance at 716-631-2591.

-Windsong is excited to continue its partnership with UB to assist with research designed to detect breast cancer sooner.
-Windsong Breast Care in conjunction with the School of Public Health and Health Professions at the University at Buffalo is recruiting women to participate in a Microbiome Breast Ecology Study research study.
+Windsong is excited to continue its partnership with UB to assist with research designed to detect breast cancer sooner through the Microbiome Breast Ecology Study research study.
 This study will help us to learn more about why women develop breast cancer.
 The Breast Ecology Study, also known as the BEST STUDY, will study the microbiome—the bacteria and other single cell organisms that are found normally in every part of the body.
 The microbiome affects many diseases and the study will determine how it affects breast cancer to better understand cancer prevention and treatment.

 UB/ Komen/ Windsong – Collaborate – Photo Acoustic Breast Imaging Study